 Instead of buying annuals, buy herbs and flowers that will grow back again every year.
 Herbs that can be used medicinally or for cooking give a bigger bang for their buck than a flower basket for the front porch.
 Some of my faves:

 No matter what space you grow in, the Greenstalk vertical garden system can help you grow massive amounts of food.
-I use them both in my greenhouse and outside.**2022 Black Friday Sales are live and you can save 10% sitewide.
-You can also stack my code SILOSAGE to save an extra $10.
+I use them both in my greenhouse and outside.
+You can use my code SILOSAGE to save an extra $10.
 I have four of these – so you know I’m a huge fan. ;)

 Sewing machine and fabric